NSLS-II-BMM/BeamlineManual/docs/automation.rst

 Make sure you are using the most up-to-date version of the spreadsheet.

-.. note:: The current spreadsheet version is **12**, as of 26
+.. note:: The current spreadsheet version is **13**, as of 29
-          January, 2024.
+          February, 2024.
 You should *always* use a current spreadsheet.

+.. caution:: Spreadsheets with version number earlier 13 **will not
+	     work** as of 1 March, 2024.

 Common features